Homotopical models for metric spaces and completeness: Analysis in R+-Cat

-\begin{proposition} Let $\ol x$ and $\ol y$ be Cauchy sequences in a symmetric $\RR_+$-category $\CC$.
-The following are equivalent: \begin{enumerate} \item The Cauchy sequences $\ol x$ and $\ol y$ are equivalent, i.e. $\ol x\sim \ol y$ . \item The presheaves $\ell_{\ol x}$ and $\ell_{\ol y}$ are \emph{equal}. \end{enumerate} \end{proposition} \begin{proof} First assume (1).
-Let $c\in\CC$ be arbitrary.
-It suffices to show that $\ell_{\ol x}(c) = \ell_{\ol y}(c)$.
-To that end, an application of the triangle inequaity gives us the following:
+\begin{lemma} Let $(x_n)$ and $(y_n)$ be Cauchy sequences in a symmetric $\RR_+$-category $\CC$.
+The following are equivalent: \begin{enumerate} \item The Cauchy sequences $(x_n)$ and $(y_n)$ are equivalent, i.e., $(x_n)\sim (y_n)$. \item The preshezves $\ell_{(x_n)}$ and $\ell_{(y_n)}$ are \emph{equal}. \end{enumerate} \end{lemma} \begin{proof} First, assume (1).
+Let $z\in\CC$ be arbitrary.
+It suffices to show that $\ell_{(x_n)}(z) = \ell_{(y_n)}(z)$.
+To that end, an application of the triangle inequality gives us the following:

 Repeating this exact same argument but with the role of $x_n$ and $y_n$ swapped yields the reverse inequality.
 Now assume (2).
-Then we would have
+Then we have

-so that indeed $\ol x\sim\ol y$. \end{proof}
+so that indeed $(x_n)\sim(y_n)$. \end{proof}